 What to verify: Is human review the default or an upgrade?
 Can different client accounts have different review settings?
 Does the review queue show all pending content across clients in one view?

-After content goes live, the platform should recheck AI search engines to confirm that the client's visibility actually improved.
+After content goes live, the platform should continue monitoring AI search engines so you can track whether the client's visibility changes.
 This is the difference between selling inputs (articles published) and selling outcomes (visibility gained).
-Without verification, the agency cannot prove that its work produced results, which makes retention conversations harder every quarter.
+Without ongoing monitoring, the agency has no data to show clients how visibility shifted after content went live, which makes retention conversations harder every quarter.

 What to verify: Does the platform automatically recheck engines after content is published?
 How quickly (24 hours, 7 days, 30 days)?
 Can you show the before-and-after in client reports?